Bitcoin Cash 101: Ownership

 The short answer: you own all the coins you know how to spend.

 The key word is “know”.
 If you know something then other people can also know it.
 From that it’s simple to see there can be shared ownership of coins.
 Just by sharing information.
 You may also know that all the keys from your wallet can be recovered from a simple 12 word phrase (the seed).
 If you know that seed (and how to use it) then you can spend all the coins in the “q” vaults generated from it.
 You own those coins.
-For “p” addresses you also need to know the terms of the contract and then how to fulfil them.
+For “p” addresses you also need to know the terms of the contract and then how to fulfill them.
 If you know those then you also own the funds protected by that contract.

 But there are nuances.
 Sometimes what you know may be necessary but not sufficient to spend the coin.
 In multi signature coins, multiple signatures are required for the transaction to be valid.
 You may know one of the keys and must collaborate with others to spend the coin.
 In the process you don’t gain more knowledge or, at least, you don’t get enough knowledge to be able to spend the coin by yourself.
 The coin continues to be under a shared ownership.